 Running costs for the other campuses, which include rent, teachers’ salaries, and bills related to school materials including books, are becoming expensive, according to the president.

-Officials at General Education Quality Regulatory Agency said increasing fee may not be the solution in the long term.
+Officials at General Education Quality Regulatory Agency said increasing fees may not be the solution in the long term.

-Parents are complying on the price increment of private schools and so are the private schools of their cost, said Biruknesh Aregaw, General Director of the agency.
+Parents are complying with the price increment of private schools and so are the private schools of their cost, said Biruknesh Aregaw, General Director of the agency.

 Biruknesh said the state will help what is possible in its capacity ease challenge, but ruled out any subsidy private schools.